modehnal/GNOMETerminalAutomation/article/presentation_article.md

     In : from dogtail.tree import root

     In : app = root.application("gnome-terminal-server")
-    In : app # Type 'app' and pres Enter to see what this object is.
+    In : app # Type 'app' and press Enter to see what this object is.
     Out: <Atspi.Accessible object ..>
     ```
     So now we have an `'app'` node which is a Atspi root node of the `gnome-terminal` application.